 Chateau Desmirail Vineyards, Terroir, Grapes, Winemaking

 The 30 hectare, Left Bank Bordeaux vineyard of Chateau Desmirail is planted to 70% Cabernet Sauvignon, 29% Merlot and 1% Petit Verdot.
 This represents an increase in their Cabernet Sauvignon vines.
 On average, the vines are more than 25 years of age.
 The vineyard is planted to a vine density ranging from 6,666 vines per hectare to 9,000 vines per hectare.
 The higher levels of density are for the newer plantings.
 The terroir consists of deep gravel, sand, and clay soils.

 The vineyard of Chateau Desmirail is much larger today than it was at the time of the 1855 Classification.
 In those days, they had parcels in communes of Cantenac and Soussans.
-Today, they also have vines in Arsac, not too far from Chateau du Tertre.
+Today, they also have vines in the commune of Arsac, not too far from Chateau du Tertre.

 To produce the wine of Chateau Desmirail, fermentation takes place in a combination of large wood tanks and stainless steel vats in one of three different vat rooms.
 The older vines are vinified in the large, oak tanks.